 In commemoration of this date and in keeping with the requirement above, Yale University Libraries and the Lillian Goldman Law Library have collaborated to provide materials and programming in celebration of this event.
 This guide provides details on the events and collections surrounding the day.

 Yale University Libraries are stewards of vast collections of materials.
-These materials cover a wide variety of formats, and range from the fourteen hundreds to present day.
-As a steward of US Federal Depository Collections, the library encourages civic engagement throughout the year.
+These materials cover a wide variety of formats, and range from the fourteen hundreds to the present day.
+As US Federal Depository Library, the library encourages civic engagement throughout the year.

 Celebrate Constitution Day and Citizenship Day!
 Yale University Library is celebrating the US Constitution and citizens.
 Join us for our workshops listed below.
 They will highlight how to find government information and how to map government data.

 Join us for "Are You Smarter than the US Naturalization Test?" on September 18th from 11:30-1PM. win a prize by answering a question from the Civics Flash Cards for the Naturalization Test!
 Everyone walks away with a treat!

 GeoHack 101: Map Government Data in 30 Minutes (September 14, 3-3:30 in-person @Marx Library, Seminar Room S57)

 Discover geospatial technologies through modern data mapping.
 Explore why these tools are favored for creating interactive, insightful maps.
 Uncover the art of georeferencing government maps and transforming tabular US Census data into insightful maps, all in just 30 minutes.
 Get a taste of the possibilities and set the stage for your web-based GIS exploration.

 Note: The instructor will remain in the classroom until 4 p.m. to discuss your mapping and data needs.